 - In re Pfizer Inc. Shareholder Derivative Action –$75 million settlement and substantial corporate governance changes in a derivative action that set new benchmark for highly regulated businesses;

 - In re Jefferies Group, Inc. Shareholders Litigation – $70 million settlement on behalf of shareholders in the sale of the company;

 - In re Sepracor Corp.
-Securities Litigation – $52.5 million recovery in a certified class action;
+Securities Litigation –$52.5 million recovery in a certified class action; and

 - In re Cablevision Systems Corp.
-Derivative Litigation – $34.4 million recovery in a back-dated stock option action; and
+Derivative Litigation –$34.4 million recovery in a back-dated stock option action.

-For his accomplishments and professional excellence, David is rated AV, the highest rating possible from Martindale-Hubbell®, the country’s foremost legal directory.
+David is rated AV, the highest rating possible from Martindale-Hubbell®.
 He has also been regularly recognized by Legal 500 as a top practitioner, and by Thomson Reuters as a New York Super Lawyer for his work in securities litigation.
-In addition, David is a frequent speaker and author on corporate governance and securities fraud matters.
+In addition, David is a frequent speaker on corporate governance and securities fraud matters.